-In England NHS prescriptions are charged at a standard rate of £8.80 per item (elastic hosiery items are charged at £17.60).
+In England NHS prescriptions are charged at a standard rate of £9.15 per item.

 However, some patients are entitled to free prescriptions.

 For example if you are an in-patient at an NHS hospital your prescriptions will be free of charge during your stay.
 Those who receive an NHS prescription for contraception do not have to pay a fee.

 Here we will explain the different circumstances in which NHS prescriptions are given for free.
 Whether someone receives free NHS prescriptions can depend on:

 - any medical conditions they have